 How Stores Make You Spend More During Holidays

 The holidays are here.
-It’s the most expensive time of the year for most of us, and after we’ve bought gifts for kids, family members, friends, white elephant exchanges, New Year celebrations, and even schoolteachers, we’re left with a crater-sized hole in our savings (or a massive credit card bill).
-You may think this is just because it’s the season of buying, but retailers make it even harder on our wallets by employing a cavalcade of tricks and techniques to get you spending with abandon.
-Here are the ten biggest weapons in their arsenal.
+It’s the most expensive time of the year for many people, and after they've bought gifts for kids, family members, friends, white elephant exchanges, New Year celebrations, and even schoolteachers, they're left with a crater-sized hole in their savings—or a massive credit card bill.
+You may think this is because it’s the season of buying, but retailers make it even harder on shoppers' wallets by employing a cavalcade of tricks and techniques to get them spending with abandon.

-This time of year is tough on our wallets.
-The retailers know it, and they want to take advantage of our bargain-hunting sensibilities.
+This time of year is tough on people's wallets.
+The retailers know it, and they want to take advantage of shoppers' bargain-hunting sensibilities.
 After all, when you’re buying gifts by the cartload, money is on the top of your mind.
-So when you see a sweater for $19.99, with “was $39.99” above it, you think “great, what a deal.”
-Only it’s not!
-Our brains are wired to enjoy getting something for nothing, or way less than other people are paying.
+So when you see a sweater for $19.99, with “was $39.99” above it, you think it's a great deal, however, it is not.
+Your brain is wired to enjoy getting something for nothing, or way less than what other people are paying.
 An identical sweater with a $19.99 tag that is not on sale won’t sell as well.

-It's the same sweater, at the same price, but we don't see it as a deal.
+It's the same sweater, at the same price, but it is not seen as a deal.

-Recently, stores including JC Penney, Kohl’s, Macy’s, and Sears, were all sued over the deceptive practice of marking up the retail price of merchandise just to mark it down again.
-So don't assume the before and after prices are real.
-Chances are, that sweater has been $19.99 all year.
+Recently, stores including JC Penney, Kohl’s, Macy’s, and Sears were all sued over the deceptive practice of marking up the retail price of merchandise just to mark it down again.
+Therefore, don't assume the before-and-after prices are real.
+Chances are that sweater has been $19.99 all year.

-Retailers have spent millions of dollars researching and refining the layouts of their stores, all with the goal of getting the most profitable items in your shopping cart.
+Retailers spend millions of dollars researching and refining the layouts of their stores, all with the goal of getting the most profitable items in your shopping cart.

 If you want to avoid falling into either of these traps, go against the flow.
-Veer left, and look to the top and bottom of the shelves.
-You’ll find better deals there.
+Veer left, and look to the top and bottom of the shelves where you'll find better deals.

 The difference between $199.99 and $200 is not just one cent.
-It’s a psychological trick that somehow makes the first price WAY more attractive than the second.
-Psychologists believe that as consumers, we pay much more attention to the dollars than the cents.
+It’s a psychological trick that somehow makes the first price a lot more attractive than the second.
+Psychologists believe that, as consumers, people pay much more attention to the dollars than the cents.

-5. Specially-Packaged Gift Sets and Bundles Cost You More
+Finding That Specially-Packaged Gift Sets and Bundles Will Cost You More

 The stores love putting together special holiday gift sets and packages.
 They’ve done the hard work for you, and you can get a great present or a hamper of food items in one fell swoop.

 But there’s a catch: You’ll discover that you are not getting value for your money.
 The bundled items and gift sets are usually more expensive than buying the items individually.
-Plus, the packages are bulked up to make them appear like they contain more than they actually do (the selection boxes offered in the UK are a prime example of this), and you are purchasing space and filler that looks impressive.
+Plus, the packages are bulked up to make them appear like they contain more than they actually do, and you are purchasing space and filler that looks impressive.
 Don’t get these gift sets unless you are sure you’re getting a deal.

 Well, look again.
-Maybe the higher priced TV is from a manufacturer known for better design and quality.
-Or perhaps the HD on one TV is 720p, vs 4K on the expensive one.
+Maybe the higher-priced TV is from a manufacturer known for better design and quality.
+Or perhaps the HD on one TV is 720p versus 4K on the expensive one.
 The stores are actually charging more for the cheaper TV than you'd see in other places, but by putting it next to a similar, higher-priced model, it looks like a steal.

-Call it BOGO, or Two-For-Less, or whatever else you like, but the main driver of this is a false economy.
+Whether it's "buy one, get one free" or something similar, the main driver of these deals is a false economy.
 You see a great pair of jeans at $35.
-But if you buy a second pair, the price is $50.
-Hey, that means you get a second pair for only $15, or both pairs equal only $25.
-Deal!
+Also, if you buy a second pair, the price is $50, meaning you get a second pair for only $15, or each pair costs only $25.

 Retailers know many Americans are feeling the pinch a little more these days.
 But they don’t want that little fact to get in the way of their profit margins.
 They know you may not have the money to pay for something now, but they're willing to offer you thousands of dollars in credit, spreading the payments over 18 months without any interest.

 Of course, there’s usually a catch.
 The big one: If you don’t pay off that card in the interest-free period, all the interest you would have accrued on it is now added on.
 Many people get stuck in the credit card trap around this time of year.
-If you really want something, consider layaway, or finding a way to pay.
-But don’t slap everything on a credit card or use the store credit option if you're not sure you can pay.
+If you really want something, consider a layaway plan, or finding a way to pay.
+But don’t charge everything to a credit card or use the store credit option if you're not sure you can pay.
 Sooner or later, the debt comes due.

-9. Real Clearance Items Will Be Harder to Find
+Discovering That Real Clearance Items Are Harder to Find

-Most stores, especially big retailers like Target and Walmart, have certain aisles and “endcaps” devoted to sale and clearance items.
+Most stores, especially large retailers such as Target and Walmart, have certain aisles and “endcaps” devoted to sale and clearance items.
 But when December rolls around, those clearance areas become harder to find.
-This is the season of shopping: Why give you the chance to save money on merchandise when they know you’ll pay full price anyway?
-That’s not to say you won’t be able to snag bargains… But you will have to do a bit more digging to find them.
+This is the season of giving when stores know that you will pay full price.
+That’s not to say you won’t be able to find a few bargains, however, you will have to do a bit more digging to find them.

-Most of us remember the good times around the holidays and put the not-so-good times out of our minds.
-Sure, there were those fights our parents had or the tantrums we threw because the right toy was not purchased.
-But overall, we tend to look back in fondness on the holiday season.
-It’s a time of cheer, love, and giving.
+Most people only remember the good times around the holidays.
+Overall, they tend to look back in fondness on the holiday season as a time of cheer, love, and giving.

-Stores tap into that.
-They go very heavy on classic films and songs.
-They will bring our iconic images of Norman Rockwell Americana, and give you the feeling of belonging.
+Stores tap into that through messages of classic films and songs.
+They will display iconic images of Norman Rockwell Americana, and give you the feeling of belonging.
 When you’re nostalgic, you’re happy.
 And when you’re happy, you spend more.

 Now, don’t let any of this put you off the holiday shopping season.
-Stores are not inherently evil, or up to no good.
+Stores are not inherently evil.
 They are simply taking advantage of techniques that are known to increase sales, and keep their own employees in work.
 Just come armed with the knowledge to save you from these ingenious tricks, and you'll be able to enjoy the holidays without spending too much.